Costa Rica's Natural Treasures

 Day 1 — Depart for San Jose, Costa Rica

-Arrive in the Costa Rican capital and transfer to the suburb of Heredia and your hotel, set amid a 12-acre country garden.
+Arrive in the Costa Rican capital and transfer to your hotel located in the Belen area outside the city.
 This afternoon and evening are at leisure.

 Day 2 — San Jose

 After meeting your fellow travelers at this morning’s breakfast briefing, embark on an excursion through the Central Valley to Poas Volcano National Park.
 View the world’s largest crater (a steaming, bubbling caldron), and take a guided walk along park trails.
 Continue to the Doka Coffee Estate, located on the fertile slopes of Poas Volcano, where you learn about coffee-making and Costa Rica’s coffee industry, one of its largest exports.
 After lunch at the Doka Estate, return to your hotel late afternoon.
 Tonight enjoy a welcome dinner at the hotel.
 (B,L,D)